lakwarus/ballerina-workshop/tutorial-04/README.md

 Since we have define to have 3 replicas in hello-service-deployment YAML, Kubernetes will created 3 Kubernetes PODs.

 You can’t directly access Kubernetes PODs.
 We need to expose our hello-service via a [Kubernetes Service](https://kubernetes.io/docs/concepts/services-networking/service/).
 Kubernetes service has different types.  `ClusterIP` type services can only access within the Kubernetes cluster.
 Since we need to access this service from outside of the Kubernetes cluster, at least we should create `NodeType` Service.
-Here is a sample Service(./k8s/hello-service.yaml)
+[Here](./k8s/hello-service.yaml) is a sample Service

 ```YAML